 In reality, it’s not exactly known what the origin story of dulce de leche is; what is known for sure is the fact that people love it and that it’s featured in everything from cakes to coffee and more.

 While it does sound sinful and absolutely delicious, many people don’t really know what dulce de leche is.
 It literally translates to “candy made from milk,” meaning that it’s decadent, delicious, and sweet.
-It’s a sugary, thick caramel-like sauce that is made from heating sweet milk slowly and gradually.
+It’s a sugary, thick caramel-like sauce that is made by heating sweet milk slowly and gradually.

 A Latin American confection, you can often find dulce de leche in cookies, cakes, and flan.
 It’s also found in spreads for toast and toppings for ice cream.
 For our purposes, we’re going to talk about how it is in coffee, however.